Gergely Pongrátz: Politics

-Depressed by what he saw as the continued presence and pervasive influence of former Hungarian Communists in the senior posts of government, commerce and public life; he became a leading figure in a new Hungarian nationalist movement, eventually founding a right-wing political party, the Movement for a Better Hungary (Jobbik Magyarországért Mozgalom), the third largest party in Hungary today.
+Depressed by what he saw as the continued presence and pervasive influence of former Hungarian communists in the senior posts of government, commerce and public life; he became a leading figure in a new Hungarian nationalist movement, eventually participating in the foundation of a right-wing political party, the Movement for a Better Hungary (Jobbik Magyarországért Mozgalom).

 Museum

 Pongrátz first founded a museum of the 1956 revolution in 1991.
 It was closed in 1995 after the local authorities wished to use the building for a different purpose.
 Pongrátz then purchased and renovated an old school building in Kiskunmajsa and turned it into the only museum of the 1956 Revolution that exists in Hungary.

 Death

 Gergely Pongrátz died on the grounds of his museum, after suffering a heart attack.
 Several high-ranking state officials, including the President of the Republic of Hungary, were present at his funeral.
 He died a year short of the 50th anniversary of the Hungarian Revolution.